andreasneuber/cypress-cucumber-framework/README.md

 ## commands to execute the cypress scripts

-install all npm dependencies by running below command - "npm install"
+install all npm dependencies by running: `npm install`

 ### Run via UI

-cypress page displays by running below command -
+cypress page displays by running this command - `npm run cy:open` click on login.feature link under Integration folder
-"npm run cy:open"
-clcik on login.feature link under Integration folder

 ### Run with command